• Skip to primary navigation

 ACOM delivers a hybrid curriculum model utilizing discipline and system-based clinical presentation approaches in the pre-clinical years.

-The curriculum presents core concept knowledge in the traditional discipline manner followed by student-centered teaching and learning by way of patient-centered, clinical presentation/system-based integrated courses.
+The curriculum presents core concept knowledge in the traditional discipline manner followed by student-centered teaching and learning through patient-centered, clinical presentation/system-based integrated courses.

 ACOM is licensed by the Alabama Department of Public Education and fully accredited through the Commission on Osteopathic College Accreditation (COCA) of the AOA, which is the only accrediting agency for predoctoral osteopathic medical education.